tstih/more/README.md

  > Recommended glyph size is 16 x 16 pixels.

 As long as the `Glyph` property is null, the space for glyph **will not be reserved** within the control.
-Once you set the `Glyph` property it will not be shown until you  set the `GlyphVisible` property to true.
+Once you set the `Glyph` property, it will not be shown until you set the `GlyphVisible` property to true.
 This is how you can toggle validation alerts.

-The glyph has its own back color controlled by the `GlyphBackColor`.
-It also has custom `GlyphWidth` (default:16), while the height equals to `Prompt` control height.
-Within this rectangle you can align glyph by setting the `GlyphAlignment`.
+The glyph has its own back colour controlled by the `GlyphBackColor`.
+It also has custom `GlyphWidth` (default:16), while the height equals `Prompt` control height.
+Within this rectangle, you can align glyphs by setting the `GlyphAlignment`.

-Last but not least, glyph can also have an independent tooltip.
+Last but not least, the glyph can also have an independent tooltip.
 You could use this for explaining a validation error.
-You can toggle this on by setting the `GlyphTooltip` to a non empty value.
+You can toggle this on by setting the `GlyphTooltip` to a non-empty value.

 ![](Images/prompt-1.jpg)